slipstream/SlipStreamWebUI/README.md

-# Reagent Evaluation
+# Web UI

 ## Purpose

 This repository contains a simple web browser UI for SlipStream, using ClojureScript and related technologies.
+It is an early **prototype** but feedback (as GitHub issues) on the UI, source code, and underlying technologies is welcome.

+At the moment, it is not packaged and can only be run from a development environment.
+See the instructions below for starting up the web UI.

 ## Useful Tools (and Commentary)